gbmahili/GBM-Amazon/README.md

    * Add New Product

+This is what will happen for each selection:

 * When a manager selects `View Products for Sale`, the app will list every available item: the item IDs, names, prices, and quantities.

 * When a manager selects `View Low Inventory`, then the app lists all items with an inventory count lower than five.